-Top quality die formed product intended for the easiest possible installation without the necessity of removing body from frame or cutting of the fiberglass panels.
+Top quality die formed product intended for the easiest possible installation without the necessity of removing the body from the frame or cutting any of the fiberglass panels.

 Overbuilt and specifically reinforced in high stress areas while maintaining original appearance when installed.

 - Full money back guarantee if our product does not meet your satisfaction.

 The original Avanti torque box was attached to the body before the body was mounted to the chassis.
 Thus, the body must be removed in order to properly replace a rusted-out torque box with an original type.
 Likewise, areas of the fiberglass body may have to be cut out in order to provide access during various stages of installation.
 You might imagine that both scenarios would be both costly and time consuming, and that such an installation is generally within the capacity of only those with the stoutest of hearts.

 We have developed a product that can be installed more easily than an original type of torque box.
 Our product is made in five main pieces per side.
 All become a unit when installed.
 A minimum of welding is required.
 Our product can be installed without disturbing the finish of a newly-painted Avanti.

 We have now developed special tooling that has considerably upgraded our original product.
 The outer rail is now produced in steel, which is heavier than the original.
 A special 14-gauge internal stiffener has been added.
 Other main components are properly die formed.

 Special attention has been paid to improved fit, ease of installation, and maintenance of original appearance.

 Torque boxes can be ordered in standard or stainless steel.
 Installation does not require specialized skills or tools.
 Complete installation instructions are included and are available upon request.
 If you run into a snag during installation, give us a call-it's all part of our service!
 Note also that we offer a complete 30-day money-back guarantee if you're not completely satisfied with our product.
 Give us a call for further details.